PATTERNS ART SHOW

-Grey Cube Gallery proudly presents the fifth Colors online art show for the month of April 2024.
-The show encompassed a range of artistic styles and mediums (oil on canvas, acrylic, watercolor, pastel, ink, collage, photography, digital).
+Grey Cube Gallery proudly presents the fourth Patterns online art show for the month of October 2024.
+The show encompassed a range of artistic styles and mediums (oil on canvas, acrylic, watercolor, pen & ink, steel, digital art, photography).
 Each submission has been judged based on the following elements of artistic expression: orginality and quality of art, overall design, creativity, interpretation of the theme, demonstration of artistic ability and usage of medium.
-Out of all entries, 113 artworks were shortlisted for inclusion in the show.
-The competition attracted entries from many countries across the world: USA, Poland, Austria, Germany, Canada, Ukraine, Greece, Hungary, Taiwan, Slovenia, Portugal, Ireland, UK and Romania.
+Out of all entries, 52 artworks were shortlisted for inclusion in the show.
+The competition attracted entries from many countries across the world: USA, France, South Africa, Poland, Ireland, Canada, Taiwan, Portugal, United Kingdom, Germany and Slovenia.
 Enjoy the show and thank you for expressing an interest in our competition.

 BEST OF SHOW